 That is up to you!
-All personal development objectives are viewable by your Reviewer, but you are able to make it private to just them or share with your team or even the whole company.
-You can even have a group of friends at work that everyone shares personal development objectives and help support each other beyond the support you get from your Reviewer.
+All personal development objectives are viewable by your manager, but you are able to make them private to just them or share with your team or even the whole company.
+You can even have a group of friends at work that everyone shares personal development objectives and help support each other beyond the support you get from your manager.

 Success Center article 🗒: Request to follow a teammate or coworker

 The possibilities are endless!
 Think of something that you have been wanting to do, but have yet to find time for.
 Something that is important to you.
 For instance, I want to learn to Spanish fluently.
 Next, make sure that you can easily measure when you have reached that goal.
 For this example, I didn't use the title “Learn Spanish” because there was no way for me to measure myself as having “learned.”
 I decided on “Watch a Spanish film without subtitles and understand it.”

 Personal development objectives:

 - Are something that matters to you (doesn't have to be related to work).